-- 2.7.1 Create a whole school protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 2.7.2 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.7.3 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.7.4 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online.
+2.7.1 Create a whole school protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated.

-- 2.7.5 Provide high quality Relationship and Sex Education (RSE), and / or enrichment programmes, including teaching about consent.
-Additional guidance on sexting can be found in 'Sexting' in schools: advice and support around self-generated images What to do and how to handle it, published by CEOP. - 2.7.6 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding reporting procedures. - 2.7.7 Staff should be aware that some groups are potentially more at risk.
+- 2.7.2 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.7.3 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.7.4 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 2.7.5 Provide high quality Relationship and Sex Education (RSE), and / or enrichment programmes, including teaching about consent. - 2.7.6 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding reporting procedures. - 2.7.7 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
-School will ensure that these children have a trusted adult in school to talk to. - 2.7.8 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.7.9 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may be displaying sexually harmful behaviours.
+School will ensure that these children have a trusted adult in school to talk to. - 2.7.8 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.7.9 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Behaviour Assessment Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours.